jwaffensmith/lodestar-app/README.md

 1. Unauthenticated users are directed to a login page that welcomes them to the application and implements a 3rd party Single Sign On authentication with Google through Firebase.
 2. Unauthenticated users trying to access any other resources are directed to log in with a button linking to login page.
-3. Once authenticated, user lands on profile page that welcomes them with, “Greetings, displayName!”.
+3. Once authenticated, user lands on profile page that welcomes them with, “Greetings, displayName!”
 4. Once authenticated, the user is presented with side menu with links to:
 - “Profile” - redirects them to their welcome page with profile information.
 - “Astronauts” - A page retrieves the current astronauts in space, displayed on a table with two columns containing the data for the “Astronaut Name” and the “Craft” they are located on.